Find the 10 digit number, the beautiful math puzzle by Conway

 This is a common mistake one might commit and never find the solution as a result.

 Use divisibility rule of a 9 digit number for 9 to understand the nature of the first 9 digits of the solution partly.

 If the integer sum or sum of the digits of any number is divisible by 9, it will always be divisible by 9.

-Let's now go over to the next stage to list out the remaining divisibility rules that we would use along with mathematical reasoning to form patterns or restriction on occupancy of the remaining 8 places.
+Let's now go over to the next stage to list out the remaining divisibility rules that will be use along with mathematical reasoning to,

-Solution to the 10 digit number puzzle Stage 1: Use Divisibility rules for 2, 3, 4, 6 and 8 and discovery of preliminary patterns or restrictions on digits occupying the 8 remaining places
+Solution to the 10 digit number puzzle Stage 1: Use Divisibility rules for 2, 3, 4, 6, 8 to discover patterns that create restrictions for remaining 8 places

-You already know that first place can be occupied by any remaining digits—no restrictions on this place to help us.
+Known result: It is already known that first place can be occupied by any of remaining digits—no restrictions on this place to help us.

 Before using any divisibility rule let's form the first obvious pattern of even and odd place occupancy.